joeswislocki/Joe-Swislocki-user-guide/README.md

 ### Feedback from you to me
 I expect you to reciprocate and provide me with radical candor.
 I’m learning to be a better leader every day.
 I will improve my self-awareness and leadership if you are open and honest about my performance.
 Your candor will make me a better person and in return make your life a lot better.

+### Building Relationships with Others and Business Knowledge
+Building a strong relationship and meeting your needs is my top priority.
+Additionally, building relationships with others is critical as you have an opportunity to build rapport and trust with the team.
+Our team lives in different regions of the country.
+A small majority of us may only be able to connect in person.
+I provide recommendations below that can apply to any context.
+Please consider the [COVID Workplace Guide](https://www.cdc.gov/coronavirus/2019-ncov/community/workplaces-businesses/index.html) when meeting in person at the office.
+- Meet and collaborate with people beyond our team - become curious about what other people are doing.
+Take the initiative to set up a zoom meeting.
+Setting up a virtual coffee may be a good first step
+- Ask people to lunch, coffee, dinner, etc..
+- Ask lots of questions and listen intently

+Moreover, learn as much as you can about the company.
+Figure out what you need to learn, whom to learn it from, and how to speed up your learning process.
+Understand the history of the organization, ask “How did we get to this point?”
+Learn about the company’s roles, responsibilities, and how decisions are made.
+Talk to people with different points of view.
+It will deepen your insight.
+Building strong relationships and business knowledge will accelerate your learning and onboarding.